 Includes numerous species in the family Pentatomidae

 Biology and life history Stink bugs lay barrel-shaped eggs in clusters on or near food plants or seeds.
-The young larvae are often brightly colored, very rounded, and they cluster on the eggs when they first hatch.
+The young larvae are brightly colored, very rounded, and they cluster on the eggs when they first hatch.
 They change to their adult colors as they molt toward maturity.
 Then they disperse to feed on nearby fruit or seeds.
-As the BMSB seeks shelter in homes, or protected places in the landscapes, they can be easily moved around the country with household belongings so they have spread rapidly across the US.
+BMSB seeks shelter in homes or protected places in the landscapes, and they are moved around the country with household belongings so they have spread rapidly across the US.
 The first detection of this Asian invasive species in the PNW was in Oregon in 2004 and it is now a major pest here.
-It has been found in WA and ID, but only in small numbers.
+BMSB is found in WA and ID, but only in small numbers.

 Pest monitoring A thorough list of monitoring tools, attract-and-kill devices, natural enemies, and organic options for control can be found under "managing BMSB" at http://stopbsmb.org.

 Reduce overwintering sites in buildings by caulking and filling cracks to potential entry areas.
 Remove weeds with abundant seed pods, especially those close to buildings.